 We share and embed best practice

-CAADA’s Leading Lights programme recognizes and rewards good and safe practice in IDVA services, providing service providers and commissioners with a set of common standards that reflect best practice for supporting high risk victims.
-Over 20 services have achieved accreditation, and a further 30 are engaged in the programme.
+CAADA’s Leading Lights programme recognises and rewards good and safe practice in domestic abuse services, providing service providers and commissioners with a set of common standards that reflect best practice for supporting high risk victims.
+To date, 35 services have achieved accreditation, and a further 6 are engaged in the programme.

 Our MARAC Development Programme supports the sharing and embedding of best practice, ensuring that victims of domestic abuse receive a consistent, safety-focused service wherever they are, while allowing for local differences in practice.